friedger/info_tokens/docs/how_to_buy/README.md

 For the actual steps click the above links or the links in the left navigation menu.

-Next to buying ThreeFold tokens, you can also earn ThreeFold tokens as a ThreeFold Farmer, as documented in the [ThreeFold Grid Wiki](https://wiki.grid.tf/#/).
+Next to buying TFTs, you can also earn TFTs as a ThreeFold Farmer, as documented in the [ThreeFold Grid Wiki](https://wiki.grid.tf/#/).